Breach of Quiet Enjoyment

 Withholding your rent, whether as partial payments or in full, should only be used in severe cases as it could result in an eviction notice or other legal actions on behalf of the landlord.
 Another option may be to request a formal housing inspection that can provide a quote for the cost of damages, which you may submit as evidence to the landlord or the courts.

-If you are experiencing a breach of quiet enjoyment, consult with an experienced attorney to determine your case’s severity and establish a remediation plan.
+If you are experiencing a breach of quiet enjoyment, consult with an experienced Tenant Attorney in St. Petersburg to determine your case’s severity and establish a remediation plan.

 See Also: St. Petersburg Landlord Attorney